fkandus/ukwebuy-finder/README.md

 ## Config File

 -   `urls`: API Urls to get different type of information. **Should not be changed.**
     -   `detail`: API to get details of game.
     -   `store`: API to get store availability for a game based on lat and lon.
     -   `location`: API to get (lat, lon) from a City in the UK.
 -   `locations`: Configuration to find (lat, lon).
     -   `city`: City names to send to the Location API.
 -   `stores`: Configuration for post-processing store data.
     -   `matchName`: the store must match (contain) any of these strings to be taken into account.
+-   `currency`: Configuration for money.
+    -   `symbol`: currency symbol that will be shown in the output.

 ## Cache